 Part of serving our clients is managing the types of litigation in which we involve ourselves.
 We also closely monitor the engagements we accept and solicit, to avoid conflicts.
 Consistency and expectations matter, to us and our clients.

 We are open to fee arrangements that align our economic incentives with our clients’ goals, and thus will consider contingency fees, success fees, flat-rate fees, hybrid arrangements, and use of third-party litigation funders.

 Commitment to the public interest

 Lawyers at the top of our profession have power and responsibility.
 We are dedicated to using our skills and expertise to prioritize work in which doing well for our clients also means doing good for the public.
 We are constantly evaluating public-private partnerships.
 We will explore new structures such as mixed for-profit/non-profit entities, multi-stakeholder entities, and cross-sector and cross-border partnerships.
-We are dedicated to pro bono matters, because skilled representation can change outcomes and because helping to uphold principles of a well-ordered society is our obligation.
+We are dedicated to public interest and pro bono matters, because skilled representation can change outcomes and because helping to uphold principles of a democratic society is our obligation.